 3 gourmet restaurants plus the Jungle Grill and Bar (accessible by water taxi, serving lunch); the open-air Treehouse Restaurant; the Piton Restaurant serving breakfast, lunch and a daily changing dinner menu 6 days a week; Trou au Diable Restaurant serving lunch and dinner daily.
 Dining choices include St Lucian-East Indian fusion cuisine and a vegetarian menu.
 2 bars.
 Afternoon tea.
 2 beaches, one of which 'Anse Mamin' is reached by 5-min free boat shuttle for extra seclusion, and coral reefs great for diving and snorkelling, Kai Belte Spa*, PADI dive centre*, tennis, free water sports include Sunfish sailing, windsurfing, kayaking and snorkelling.
 Complimentary yoga 5 days a week.
 600 acres of forested hills for jogging, guided walks and jungle biking on 10 miles of specially adapted trails.

-Half Board, Full Board and All Inclusive options are available at a supplement.
+Half Board and Full Board are available at a supplement.

 Children under 10 years are not permitted at this resort with the exception of Jul/Aug/Sep when the minimum age is 6 years.

 Available at a supplement and includes all meals, drinks and snacks and all entertainment and activities above unless otherwise stated.